WalterLu3/ContiguityConstraints/README.md

 ## What is contained in this repo?

 The most important repos are:
 1. data repo : contains data for political districting (3 synthetic instances and 1 Wisconsin instance).
-        a.
-Population data
+    1. Population data
-        b.
-Adjacency data
+    2. Adjacency data
-        c.
-Positional data.
+    3. Positional data.
 2. models : constains models for implementing contiguity constraints
-        a.
-HESS: maximizing compactness and allowing possible discontiguity
+    1. HESS: maximizing compactness and allowing possible discontiguity
-        b.
-SHIR: For each district, we can formulate a set of Steiner Tree constraints to guarantee contiguity.
+    2. SHIR: For each district, we can formulate a set of Steiner Tree constraints to guarantee contiguity.
-        c.
-MCF: Instead of using |T| − 1 as big-M constraint in the Steiner Tree formulation of SHIR: we use multi-commodity formulation to obtain a tighter formulation.
+    3. MCF: Instead of using |T| − 1 as big-M constraint in the Steiner Tree formulation of SHIR: we use multi-commodity formulation to obtain a tighter formulation.
-        d.
-DistanceModel: Using the distance of adjacent pair of units to formulate contiguity constraint.
+    4. DistanceModel: Using the distance of adjacent pair of units to formulate contiguity constraint.
-        e.
-CUT: It uses the idea of a-b separator and add cutting planes to guarantee contiguity.
+    5. CUT: It uses the idea of a-b separator and add cutting planes to guarantee contiguity.
-        f.
-CUT_preadd, CUT_all: Variations of CUT with preadded cutting plane.
+    6. CUT_preadd, CUT_all: Variations of CUT with preadded cutting plane.

 There is a running script `run.py`.